 - Hydraulic deep drawing, Guerin and Marform process

-While most manufacturers can benefit from the deep draw stamping, the method itself is mostly used for small components.
+While most manufacturers can benefit from the deep draw forming, the method itself is mostly used for small components.
 You’ll find this process used to create assembly housings, electronic relays, and solenoids.

 However, many different products can be created using this process, including cookware, kitchen sinks, and cans made from aluminum.

-Aluminum is not the only metal that can be used in the deep draw stamping process, and many other metals can be used as well, including some of the following;
+Aluminum is not the only deep drawing sheet metal that can be used in the deep draw process, and many other metals can be used as well, including some of the following;

 - Brass, Bronze, and Copper